 Active participation is essential to productive discussions.
 We want you in class collaborating with your peers.
 This is not a lecture class; I will facilitate much more than I will lecture.
 We will learn and explore ideas as a group, as we all have something to teach each other.
 Because every student deserves to participate in the classroom without interruption, all students are expected to come to class on time and be prepared for the full 75-minute class period.
 Please avoid lateness and absences.
 If you must miss a day of class, check with a classmate to figure out what we did in class.
+Again, it is your responsibility to reach out to me about missed coursework.
 Email me if an emergency arises that will necessitate your absence.